-When business people believe, they do amazing things.
+When business people believe, they can do amazing things.
 We give our clients the confidence to do so.
 We want them to fly.

 Business & Commercial Lawyers Brisbane